warncke/immutable-core-controller/README.md

 Controllers inherit JSON schema specifications from the model(s) that they provide interfaces for as well as having their own requirements.

-## Execution order

-1. Map express request to arguments
-2. Validate arguments
-3. Execute data load method if defined
-4. Execute controller method

-## Creating a controller
+## Creating a default controller for model

     const ImmutableCoreController = require('immutable-core-controller')
     const ImmutableCoreModel = require('immutable-core-model')